jacobverdesi/PLC-interpreter/README.md

 To build this program:
 1. Place the src and tests folders in a root directory
 2. Make sure that the LALR and GRAMMAR files are in the root directory
-3. From the root directory, run "javac source/*java -d classes" in a terminal
+3. From the root directory, run "javac src/*java -d classes" in a terminal

 To run this program:
-1. From the root directory, run "java -cp classes Jott <program_args>" in a terminal
+1. From the root directory, run "java -cp classes Jott prog.j" in a terminal